The Top 5 Reasons for encouraging children to pretend play and 'make believe'

 We often think of “play time” as a time reserved for running around the playground and letting off steam between lessons, or for sitting down quietly with a few good toys to tinker with.
 These forms of play are important in themselves, but they are not the only forms of play.

-Learning through play is now widely recognised by practitioners as an essential method of learning and development for young children, and a number of theorists and researchers have identified the values of pretend or imaginative play as a vital contributor to the normal development of a child.
+Learning through play is now widely recognised by practitioners as an essential method of learning and development for young children, and a number of theorists, such as Piaget, and researchers have identified the values of pretend or imaginative play as a vital contributor to the normal development of a child.

 At any Early Years setting and across Primary Schools, you will see children enjoying imaginative play; perhaps zooming a piece of paper around the room as if it were a racing car or a flying aeroplane, or playing the part of a firefighter in their engine, a shopkeeper, a parent, a dentist or a nurse.